 My homemade Chinese chilli oil is more sophisticated than simply being hot.
 It impresses your palate across several dimensions.
-When slowly heated in oil, the spices ( Sichuan peppercorn, star anise, bay leaf, Chinese cinnamon, ginger, etc.) release a variety of aromas.
+When slowly heated in oil, the spices ( Sichuan peppercorn, fennel seeds, star anise, bay leaf, cassia cinnamon, Tsao-ko, etc.) release a variety of aromas.
 Among them, Sichuan peppercorn is perhaps the most interesting and appealing.
 Not only has it a rather unique fragrance, but it also gives your mouth a numbing sensation.
-Then when the chilli flakes meet the infused hot oil, its powerful scent will envelop the air and linger in your kitchen for quite a while.
-Being immersed in this appetising smell while taking photographs, I couldn’t help thinking, “what shall I cook next to eat with this chilli oil?”
+Then when the chilli mixtures meet the infused hot oil, its powerful scent will envelop the air and linger in your kitchen for quite a while.
+Being immersed in this appetizing smell while taking photographs, I couldn’t help thinking, “What shall I cook next to eat with this chilli oil?”

 There are many dishes which deserve the company of Chinese chilli oil: all types of noodles, savoury rice, meat or vegetable cold dishes, tofu, dumplings, pot stickers, steamed buns, scallion pancakes, etc. My childhood favourite was spreading chilli oil onto hot Mantou (馒头, plain steamed bun without filling), just like one’s love for butter on toast I suppose.

 Chinese chilli oil is available in shops.
 They come in different flavours and textures.
-Some are not too bad, but nothing can replace my homemade recipe for its unique flavour, freshness and healthiness (no colouring, additives or preservatives).
+Some are not too bad, but nothing can replace homemade one for its unique flavour, freshness and healthiness (no colouring, additives or preservatives).
 What’s more, it is super simple to make.
-Once you’ve done the shopping, you just need five minutes to assemble everything and to cook it.
+Once you’ve done the shopping, you just need 10 minutes to assemble everything and to cook it.

 Another piece of advice: take your time to choose the right type of chilli flakes.
 Check the heat (hotness) level.
 Start from medium if you like.
 Mild ones are pointless in my opinion.
 Chilli from Sichuan province in China is generally great.
 I also use chilli flakes from Thai or Italian shops.